daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 export default alt.createActions(FooterActions);
 ```

+First, notice that we import an instance of Alt (*alt.js* from **Step 7**), not the Alt module installed in **<i class="fa fa-folder-open"></i>node_modules**.
+It is an instance of Alt which instantiates [Flux dispatcher](http://facebook.github.io/flux/docs/dispatcher.html#content) and provides methods for creating Alt actions and stores.
+You can think of it as a glue between all of our stores and actions.

 We have three actions here - the one that fetches the data using [`jQuery.ajax()`](http://api.jquery.com/jquery.ajax/) and two that notify the store whether that action was successful or unsuccessful.
 In this particular case, it is not very useful to know when `getTopCharacters` action is fired.
-What we really want to know is if that action was successful (*update the store and re-render the component with new data*) or unsuccessful (*display an error notification*).
+What we really want to know is if that action was successful (*update the store, then re-render the component with new data*) or unsuccessful (*display an error notification*).

 Actions can be as complex or as simple as you need them to be.
 Some actions are "actions" themselves, where we don't care what they do or what they send, the fact that action was fired is all we need to know.
-For example, `ajaxInProgress` and `ajaxDone`.
+For example, `ajaxInProgress` and `ajaxComplete` to notify a store when AJAX request is in progress or complete.

 <div class="admonition note">
   <div class="admonition-title">Note</div>